LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Egress and Network Costs

-If you are running in the cloud, the API response data incurs egress charges.
+If you are running in the cloud, API response data incurs egress charges.
 For high-volume applications generating long outputs, this can add 5-10% to your effective cost.

 When Open-Source Models Make Financial Sense